 Both cabins were built by client’s own resources, while ecokit team was on site to help and to collect feedback from the team of builders.
 The whole client’s family, including teenage sons, were involved in the assembly.
 What a great opportunity to bond all members of your family and create lasting memories!

-Thanks to the block building method, the laborers managed to build it on the spot in just a few days.
+Thanks to the block building method, the labourers managed to build it on the spot in just a few days.
 The house is almost entirely made of wood, and the concrete has been reduced to the minimum.
 The structural part of small cabin was completed within 7 working days, while the double storey took the four guys in the building team about 12 days.
 Although proceeding with the construction in the middle of winter in an alpine climate was a scary thought initially, the kit allowed us working outside on a good days and assembling the boxes under cover on those rainy days.